dredly/Scrabble-Trainer/README.md

 ## Next Tasks

 - [x] Implement a check that the user has all the letters
-- [ ] If passes first check, send a request to scrabble dictionary website
+- [x] Check that attempted word is a real word
-- [ ] Parse the returned HTML to see if word was valid
+- [ ] If it is a real word, make sure tiles are replenished properly